MaVeN-13TTN/MaVeN-13TTN.github.io/blog/posts/infrastructure-as-code-revolutionizing-devops.md

 📧 Follow my **30-Day Terraform Challenge** journey on GitHub and connect with me on X for daily updates and insights.

+*This blog post is part of the 30-Day Terraform Challenge I am a part of.
+Organized by the AWS AI/ML UG and the Meru HUG*

 **Tags:** `#InfrastructureAsCode` `#Terraform` `#DevOps` `#CloudComputing` `#AWS` `#30DayTerraformChallenge` `#IaC` `#CloudEngineering`